Disease surveillance and reporting

 Aquatic Animal Diseases Significant to Australia: Identification Field Guide

-Aquatic Animal Diseases Significant to Australia: Identification Field Guide 4th Edition was published in September 2012.
+The Aquatic Animal Diseases Significant to Australia: Identification Field Guide 4th Edition was published in September 2012.
 The field guide aims to help people recognise diseases significant to aquaculture and fisheries in Australia.
 The fourth edition covers 48 aquatic animal diseases that affect species of finfish, crustaceans, molluscs and amphibians, including those listed on Australia’s National List of Reportable Diseases of Aquatic Animals.
-A USB copy of the field guide can be requested by
+A USB copy of the field guide can be requested by contacting the department.

 Laboratory Proficiency Testing